 For more options: Best Waffle Makers

-This three-cup single-speed Pioneer Woman food chopper earns a solid score in overall performance, but where it really shines is in its ability to make baby food and grate cheese.
+This 3-cup single-speed Pioneer Woman food chopper earns a solid score in overall performance, but where it really shines is in its ability to make baby food and grate cheese.
 Some home chefs may also appreciate its glass bowl—no staining!—which is a rare feature for a chopper.

 For more options: Best Food Processors & Choppers

 Here’s a great option if you’re looking for an inexpensive true wireless model.
 (They don’t have a physical connection between the earpieces.)
 The 1More PistonBuds deliver great sound quality for the price, beating out competitors that cost far more.
 They have an advertised 3.5-hour battery life—fairly standard for a true wireless model—and come with a charging/carrying case that will recharge the earphones almost five times before it needs to be plugged in again.
 The PistonBuds feature touch controls and support for digital assistants, and they boast an owner satisfaction rating of Excellent based on our CR member survey.

 For more options: Best Headphones for Under $50

 This wireless charger is relatively compact and has a built-in cooling fan for faster charging.
 The round status indicator changes color when the device is fully charged but takes up to 30 seconds to alert you if the device is positioned incorrectly on the charging pad—that can be a nuisance if you’ve already walked away and don’t notice.
 The 4-foot-long standard microUSB power cable can be replaced without much hassle.